 Entering the Contest

 Each year in late winter, Tulsa Library hosts the Young People's Creative Writing Contest for students in Tulsa County ages 10-18.
-The contest is open from February 1st through the first Saturday in March.
+The 2020 contest is open from February 1st through February 29, 2020.

 2019 Young People's Creative Writing Contest Winners